NetApp/FSx-ONTAP-monitoring/FSx_Alerting/FSx_ONTAP_Alerting/README.md

 is outside of the specified conditions.
 It uses the ONTAP APIs to obtain the required information to determine if any of the conditions that are being monitored have been met.
 If they have, then the program will send an SNS message to the specified SNS topic.
-The program can also send a syslog message to a syslog server as well as store the event information into a CloudWatch Log Stream.
+The program can also send a syslog message to a syslog server, send a webhook to a webserver, as well as store the event information into a CloudWatch Log Stream.
 The program will store the event information in an S3 bucket so that it can be compared against to ensure it doesn't send multiple messages for the same event.
 You can configure the program either via environment variables or via a configuration file.
 The configuration file is kept in the S3 bucket for easy access.